Get moving guidelines

 You should exercise for at least 10 minutes each time, but doing less is still good for you.

-To find out how much movement you should be doing for your age, visit the NHS get active your way page.
+To find out how much movement you should be doing for your age, visit the NHS website.
 You'll also find ideas on how to build more activity into your routine depending on your lifestyle.

 Sit less and move more